-The 2012 Oklahoma Conservative Index
+2023 Oklahoma Conservative Index

-The Oklahoma Constitution presents the 34thd annual Oklahoma Conservative Index, rating our state legislators.
+The Oklahoma Constitution presents the 45th annual Oklahoma Conservative Index rating our state legislators.
 Members of each house of the Oklahoma Legislature were rated on ten key votes.
 A favorable vote on these issues represents a belief in conservative principles.

 Thus, a legislator voting conservative on eight votes, liberal on one, and failing to vote on another, would receive eighty plus three, or an 83% conservative rating.